 Camping Electrical Safety

 Before taking off, you are better to do an inspection on all electronic devices that you bring along to make sure they are in good working condition.
 Check and evaluate all the power supply cords as well.
-Identify the main switches and electrical panel first and you can turn them off immediately in case any issue happen.
+Identify the main switches and electrical panel first and you can turn them off immediately in case any issue happens.
 If you bring propane camping heaters, you need to ensure it is safe to be used inside the tent.
-Otherwise, it may create disaster for you if the heater malfunction.
+Otherwise, it may create a disaster for you if the heater malfunction.

 Never refuel your equipment inside a tent

 This is a very important fire safety advice.
 Equipment like camping gas canister is easy to get on fire.
 If the fuel accidentally flows out, it can cause the fumes of combustion which can endanger your life.

 The cigarette butt can easily cause a hole in your tent.
 And most of the stuff that you store in your tent is easily flaming items.
 If the cigarette accidentally lights up and causing a fire, it can put your tent and all stuff inside on fire and you also may get injured by fire.

 Be aware of anyone in your group that has an ongoing medical condition such as diabetes or allergies.
 These can become life-threatening conditions that may require immediate medical attention.